 Description of Ragoe Ney

-You will come across a huge rock, a cypress tree, and a tiny water pond at the base of the rock around a five-minute walk from ChhuKhor Chorten towards the Ragoe Ney.
+When you walk five minutes from ChhuKhor Chorten towards the Ragoe Ney, you will come across a huge rock, a cypress tree, and a tiny water pond at the base of the rock.

-According to the tale, the rock represents Guru Rinpoche’s lotus hat (Uzha), the cypress represents his walking stick (Chag khar), and the water means a lake that is home to a serpent (Lue).
+According to history, the rock represents Guru Rinpoche’s lotus hat, the cypress represents his walking stick, and the water pond means a lake that is home to a serpent.
 Legend has it that when Guru Rinpoche first arrived at this location, he pierced the ground with his walking stick, causing the serpent to emerge from the lake.
 Guru then covered the lake with his hat, leaving a small area uncovered where the serpent attempted to escape, but before it could, Guru subdued it.
 Pilgrims can still clearly see the tamed serpent and the small area of the uncovered lake.

 Also Read: Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

-Near the temple, we can see the meditation site of Guru Rinpoche, the meditation site of his consorts (Dakinis), the skin of an ogress subdued by Guru Rinpoche, footprints of Dakinis, and other miraculous impressions set in rocks.
-In front of the temple, on the cliff face, we can see impressions of Guru Rinpoche’s riding steed (Tachog Bhalaha), ritual articles, a stupa of enlightenment, impressions of the sun and moon, and others.
+Near the temple, we can see the meditation site of Guru Rinpoche, the meditation site of his consorts, the skin of an ogress subdued by Guru Rinpoche, and the footprints of Dakinis.
+In front of the temple, on the cliff face, are the impressions of Guru Rinpoche’s riding steed (Tachog Bhalaha), a stupa of enlightenment, and others.

 Ragoe Guru Lhakhang

-The temple wall has the paintings of Tshelha Nam Sum/Trinity of longevity or long life (Amitayus/Tsepamey, Dolkar/White Tara and Namgyelma/Bhuddhisattva of Victory), Guru Rinpoche, Chenrigzi/Bhuddhisattva of compassion and Sixteen arhats (The sixteen selected disciples of Gautama who vowed to remain on earth to protect Buddha Dharma).
+The temple wall has the paintings of Tshelha Nam Sum/Trinity of longevity or long life, Guru Rinpoche, Chenrigzi/Bhuddhisattva of compassion, and Sixteen arhats.

 Lopen Tshewang Tenzin built the temple on top of the Guru’s meditation cave after he had a vision of Guru Padmasambhava while meditating in the cave underneath.
-Lopen Tshewang Tenzin became a Drubthob (mastered practitioner) and later attained rainbow light (Jaale Drup) there.
-The main image in the temple is Ugyen Dorji Guru and others are Buddha Shakyamuni, Lopen Tshewang Tenzin, Guru Dragmar, Vajradhara, Arya Avalokiteshvara, Zhabdrung Ngawang Namgyel, Kuenkhen Pema Karpo, Je Sherab Gyeltshen and Jow Drakyepa.
+Lopen Tshewang Tenzin became a Drubthob and later attained rainbow light (Jaale Drup) there.
+The main image in the temple is Ugyen Dorji Gur and others are Buddha Shakyamuni, Guru Dragmar, Vajradhara, Arya Avalokiteshvara, Zhabdrung Ngawang Namgyel, Kuenkhen Pema Karpo, Je Sherab Gyeltshen and Jow Drakyepa.

 Best Time to Visit Ragoe Monastery